-Johnson could not claim ignorance of U.S. military actions, or of the problems confronting the refugees.
-The president knew exactly what his commanders, foot soldiers, and airmen were doing on the ground and in the skies across South Vietnam to generate refugees.
-He also knew of the GVN’s corruption and its lackadaisical performance in refugee relief.
-Not only did he receive regular political and military briefings on the situation in South Vietnam, he read the nation’s major papers (including the “New York Times” and “Washington Post”) and watched the Big Three television networks’ reports from South Vietnam.
+Johnson could not claim ignorance of U.S. military actions or of the problems confronting South Vietnam’s refugees.
+The president knew exactly what his commanders, foot soldiers, and airmen were doing in South Vietnam to generate refugees.
+He also knew of the Government of South Vietnam’s (GVN) corruption and its lackadaisical performance in refugee relief.
+Not only did he receive regular political and military briefings on the situation in South Vietnam, he daily read the nation’s major papers (including the “New York Times” and “Washington Post”) and he frequently watched the Big Three television networks’ reports from South Vietnam.
 All of those media outlets reported at various times between 1965 and late 1967 on the refugee crisis across South Vietnam.
-Through his close contacts in Congress, Johnson was informed of the workings of Kennedy’s Subcommittee on Refugees and its damning conclusions.
-And yet, despite his thorough knowledge of the refugee crisis, he did nothing to stop, or slow, its root causes – the Allied destruction of hamlets within Vietcong or contested regions of rural South Vietnam.
+Furthermore, the president’s contacts in Congress informed him of the workings of Kennedy’s Subcommittee on Refugees and its damning conclusions.
+And yet, despite his thorough knowledge of the refugee crisis, he did nothing to stop, or slow, its root causes – the Allied destruction of hamlets and villages across rural South Vietnam.

-Rand’s Leon Goure continued to argue in 1966, as he had done in late 1964 and early 1965, that aerial bombing and indiscriminate artillery barrages across rural South Vietnam were highly effective Allied military tactics.
-Although he admitted in a February 1966 study that, “The intensified [Allied] military activities have exposed the Vietnamese villagers to more frequent air, artillery, and ground attacks, and have greatly increased insecurity in the rural areas…neither air strikes nor the more frequent artillery bombardments were of major importance in inducing the villagers to join or give more active support to the Vietcong.”
-Goure believed Allied aerial and artillery bombardments induced a sort of benign apathy, rather than a fervent pro-Communism, amongst the peasantry exposed to it.
-He declared, “The data indicate that air and ground harassment of VC forces is having a considerable effect on VC morale and operations.
+Rand’s Leon Goure continued to argue in 1966, as he had done in late 1964 and early 1965, that aerial bombing and indiscriminate artillery barrages across rural South Vietnam were highly-effective Allied counter-insurgency tactics.
+He wrote in a February 1966 study that, “The intensified [Allied] military activities have exposed the Vietnamese villagers to more frequent air, artillery, and ground attacks, and have greatly increased insecurity in the rural areas…[but] neither air strikes nor the more frequent artillery bombardments were of major importance in inducing the villagers to join or give more active support to the Vietcong.”
+According to Goure, the American destruction of rural South Vietnam had not fostered a peasant backlash against the Allies.
+Instead, Allied aerial and artillery bombardments induced a sort of benign apathy, rather than a fervent pro-Communism, amongst the peasantry exposed to it.
+Goure then proclaimed: “The data indicate that air and ground harassment of VC forces is having a considerable effect on VC morale and operations.
 It seems to us that, where possible, harassment should be further intensified….”

 From 1965 to 1968, Rand collected a growing body of evidence pointing to a severe peasant backlash against the U.S. and GVN for the widespread application of firepower across rural South Vietnam.
 Confronted with such evidence, the White House, the JCS, and MACV dug in their heels, rejecting the contradictory data and its implications for the ultimate outcome of the war.
-Both Johnson and MACV Commander Westmoreland looked to Rand’s Goure and Harvard’s Huntington for the intellectual justification for the intense bombardment of the countryside.
-At no time between 1965 and the end of his presidency in January 1969 did the air war or the use of H and I fire slacken across South Vietnam.
-On the contrary, air sorties and artillery munitions expenditure rates continually rose during those years.
-In the aftermath of the Tet Offensive, Johnson ordered Westmoreland to put still greater military pressure on the southern guerrillas and their supporters.
+Both Johnson and General William C. Westmoreland looked to Rand’s Goure and Harvard’s Huntington for the intellectual justification for the intense bombardment of the countryside.
+At no time between 1965 and the end of his presidency in January 1969 did the air war or the use of harassment and interdiction fire slacken across South Vietnam.
+Instead, air sorties and artillery munitions expenditure rates continually rose during those years.

-What’s truly surprising about the U.S.’s purposeful generation of refugees was that U.S. officials, including Westmoreland, assumed that the refugees, after the destruction of their hamlets and homes and their migration to urban slums, roadside shantytowns, and refugee camps, could still be persuaded to support the GVN.
+What’s truly surprising about the U.S.’s purposeful generation of refugees was that U.S. officials, including Westmoreland, assumed that the refugees, after the destruction of their hamlets and homes and their migration to urban slums, roadside shantytowns, and refugee camps, could still be persuaded to support the Saigon regime.

 Top U.S. commanders believed the first step in winning the rural population’s hearts and minds was to remove them from Vietcong influence.
 So long as the Vietcong had access to the population, and could poison their minds with Communist propaganda, the U.S. and GVN would lose the war for hearts and minds.
-Separate the people from the Vietcong and the U.S. and GVN could then pacify the peasants through indoctrination and material aid.
-Former State Department official Roger Hilsman, who criticized Westmoreland’s over reliance on firepower, still felt that bombing the peasantry out of the countryside could produce benefits for the U.S. war effort.
-He too believed the refugees could be made into loyal GVN citizens who would fight for the Allied cause, “…they [the refugees] offer a positive opportunity for furthering an effective counter-insurgency program…a program to train them for the tasks they will face when they return [home], can be the framework of the longrun [sic] counterinsurgency program…the refugee program should not be just to feed, house, and care for these people, but to train them for the job of making their vilages [sic] guerrillaproof [sic] when they return – to train them as village defenders….”
+Separate the people from the Vietcong and the U.S. and GVN could then pacify the peasants, primarily through indoctrination and material aid.
+Former State Department official Roger Hilsman, who fancied himself a counter-insurgency expert and who criticized Westmoreland’s over reliance on firepower, still felt that bombing the peasantry out of the countryside could produce benefits for the U.S. war effort.
+He too believed the bombed and battered refugees could be made into loyal GVN citizens who would fight for the Allied cause, “…they [the refugees] offer a positive opportunity for furthering an effective counter-insurgency program…a program to train them for the tasks they will face when they return [home], can be the framework of the longrun [sic] counterinsurgency program…the refugee program should not be just to feed, house, and care for these people, but to train them for the job of making their vilages [sic] guerrillaproof [sic] when they return – to train them as village defenders….”

-To the Americans, the peasants were a malleable population easily manipulated by misinformation and U.S. consumables.
+To many of the Americans working at MACV, the U.S. Embassy, and with U.S AID out in the field, the peasants were a malleable population easily manipulated by misinformation and U.S. consumables.
 Such thinking reflected the American and South Vietnamese leadership’s disrespect for, and ignorance of, the Vietnamese peasantry.
 Top officials actually thought the peasants could be transformed into loyal GVN citizens regardless of all the past wrongs committed against them, including the Strategic Hamlet Program, the air war, U.S. ground operations, and GVN official neglect.
 A U.S. Government report remarked on this Allied misperception, “Because these are essentially simple people, whose needs and aspirations are not expansive, we and their own government have deluded ourselves into thinking that so long as they receive any help at all, we must be winning their hearts and minds.
 This is an entirely erroneous view of them.”

 In fighting the war, the U.S. had tried to establish a unified society in the South, but its military actions thwarted the achievement of that goal.
 Don Luce, who had worked in rural South Vietnam since the 1950s, lamented the effect of the war on southern social cohesion.
 In September 1967, he observed, “What’s going on here is changing these people and it’s overwhelming…It’s become unbearable to witness the destruction of Vietnamese family life, the home, the agricultural system, the transportation [system].”
 Luce then stated the ultimate consequence of the all of the American bombing, shelling, and ground operations. “…We’re defeating ourselves here.”